OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progressbar.md

     ![](<images/progressbar-3-ss.png>)

-1. On the **Properties** tab, in the **Progress** property, enter the progess percentage.
+1. On the **Properties** tab, in the **Progress** property, enter the progress percentage.
 In this example we enter `55` but you can also use functions or local variables.

     ![](<images/progressbar-4-ss.png>)